Combining Lipschitz and RBF Surrogate Models for High-dimensional Computationally Expensive Problems: Results and Discussion

 \subsection{Tuning the Lipschitz and Local Optimization Conditions}

 As LSADE allows controlling the addition of points for evaluation for the individual surrogates, we use it for tuning the balance between the exploration via the \textit{Lipschitz condition} and the exploitation via the \textit{Local Optimization condition} (from this point onward, the \textit{RBF condition} is always true).
-We start by using static rules for both conditions to be true that are based on the current iteration number.
+We start by using static rules for both conditions to be true, which will be based on the current iteration number.
 We consider 5 possibilities: 1 -- iteration number divisible by 1 (i.e., every iteration); 2 -- iteration number divisible by 2 (every other iteration); 4 -- iteration number divisible by 4; 8 -- iteration number divisible by 8; 0 -- never.
 For example, Li2$\,|\,$Lo0 means that points for real function evaluation based on the \textit{Lipschitz condition} are added every two iterations and the \textit{Local Optimization} is not used at all.
 In this setting, there were 25 variations in total.
-The results of the computations (average over 20 independent runs) for all 25 variations of the considered static rules for $D=30$ are reported in Table \ref{t:3}.
-In the table, next to the benchmark function identifier is the best and worst results in square brackets (disregarding rules with Li0 or Lo0).
+The results of the computations (mean over the 20 independent runs) for all 25 variations of the considered static rules for $D=30$ are reported in Table \ref{t:3}.
+In the table, next to the benchmark function identifier is the best and worst results in square brackets, where we chose to omit the rules with Li0 or Lo0 (as these were often quite a lot worse than the other ones).
 Also in Table \ref{t:3} are the aggregate results for $D=50$, while the detailed results can be found in the Appendix.
 These results suggest that using both the Lipschitz surrogate and the local optimization procedure is beneficial for every benchmark problem.
 The Lispchitz surrogate is especially well suited for problems F3 and F5-F7 (which are the ones with the complicated multimodal structure).
 However, none of the variations performed very well for all the considered problems, and the difference between the best and the worst variation for a given problem (even with disregarding rules with Li0 or Lo0) was quite high.

 Since the Lipschitz surrogate should serve as an exploration-enhancing part of the algorithm, it is only natural that the frequency of its use should diminish as the iterations progress, to make space for the parts of the algorithm that focus on the exploitation of prospective areas.
 Hence, we devised several dynamic rules that decrease the frequency of using the Lipschitz surrogate, and increase the frequency of the local optimization, both in a linear manner.
 For instance, the variant {Li1-4$\,|\,$Lo8-1} starts with the Lipschitz surrogate being used every iteration and the local optimization procedure being used every 8 iterations, and ends with the Lipschitz surrogate being used every 4 iterations and the location optimization procedure being used every iteration.
 The individual conditions for the 9 considered variations can be found in the Appendix.
 The results of the computations with the dynamic rules for $D=[30,50,100]$ are summarized in Table \ref{t:4}.
 When comparing the results from the dynamic and the static rules, two important observations can be made.
 First, the dynamic rules have a much smaller interval between the best and the worst variation for the given problem instance, while the values of the best instances remain comparable.
 Second, there is one variation that stands out as having good results across many problem instances, particularly in higher dimensions.